docker-archive/dcus-hol-2016/docker-cloud/README.md

 **Option 1 (recommended)**: We recommend that you install the Docker for Mac or Docker for Windows beta on your laptop.
 If you'd like to do this please refer to TODO: **_need names for relevant portion of D4W and D4M labs_** and follow the instructions there.

-If you choose this option, you will execute install the Docker Cloud CLI and executecommands in a terminal or command window on your local machine.
+If you choose this option, you will install the Docker Cloud CLI and execute commands in a terminal or command window on your local machine.

 **Option 2**: If you do not wish to install any software locally, you will need to SSH into `node-2` to install the Docker Cloud CLI and execute any commands.
 To SSH into `node-2` type the following, substituting the information provided to you over email.